TNG/keycloak-mock/README.md

 Server is running on http://localhost:8000
 ```

-Please note that currently, only the authorization code flow is supported.
+Please note that currently, only the authorization code flow and the implicit flow are supported.

 ## License